More than 100 years later, the 'great mystery' of the vanished USS Cyclops remains unsolved

 Two months after the ship failed to reach Baltimore, Franklin D. Roosevelt, who then was an Assistant Navy Secretary, announced the Cyclops and all of its crew were presumed lost at sea, resulting in what remains the largest loss of life in Navy history unrelated to combat.

 Nothing from the ship has been found.
 No wreckage, oil slicks or debris.
 Not even a distress call.
-And speculation has raged throughout history, leading some to claim wild theories involving the Bermuda Triangle, giant squids and meteorites, the Baltimore Sun reported.
+And speculation has raged throughout history, leading some to claim wild theories involving the Bermuda Triangle, giant sea creatures and mutinies.

+"One magazine, Literary Digest, speculated that a giant octopus rose from the sea, entwined the ship with its tentacles and dragged it to the bottom," the U.S. Naval History and Heritage Command said.
+"Another theory was that the ship suddenly turned turtle in a freak storm, trapping all hands inside."

-“There has been no more baffling mystery in the annals of the Navy than the disappearance last March of the U.S.S.
-Cyclops,” it quoted Navy Secretary Josephus Daniels as saying at the time.
-“There has not been a trace of the vessel, and long-continued and vigilant search of the entire region proved utterly futile.”
+Navy Secretary Josephus Daniels at the time added that "there has been no more baffling mystery in the annals of the Navy than the disappearance last March of the U.S.S.
+Cyclops.”

+“There has not been a trace of the vessel, and long-continued and vigilant search of the entire region proved utterly futile," the Baltimore Sun quoted him as saying.

 But recent deep sea discoveries of American ships, such as the USS Lexington -- lost at the Battle of Coral Sea in 1942 and found last week -- and the USS Ward, found in the Philippines in December, both by an expedition crew led by Microsoft co-founder and philanthropist Paul Allen, are giving explorers hope the Cyclops could be next.